cardano-foundation/cardano-academy/glossary.md

 #### Plutus
 a Turing-complete programming platform for writing functional smart contracts on the Cardano blockchain.
 Plutus is based on the Haskell programming language.

-**Plutocracy**: governance bybthe wealthy.Typically a state or society governed by the wealthy.
+**Plutocracy**: governance by the wealthy.
+Typically a state or society governed by the wealthy.

 **Plutus Core** is the programming language in which scripts on the Cardano blockchain are written.
 Plutus Core is a small functional programming language — a formal specification is available.
 Plutus Core is not read or written by humans; it is a compilation target for other languages.